Concrete Contractors of Lubbock

 Scope Includes

-- Storm line installation, structures, and outfall connections
+• Storm line installation, drainage structures, inlets, and outfall connections on flat Llano Estacado sites with engineering-designed positive grade

 Those items work best when they are sequenced around the actual use of the space, the access available on the site, and the way the owner expects the project to transition into operations.
 That is what keeps the scope practical instead of abstract.